 A total of 125 cerebellar AVMs of 1328 brain AVMs were reviewed in 125 patients, 120 of which were treated microsurgically and included in the study.
 With our proposed grading system, we found poor outcomes differed significantly between each grade (p < 0.001), while with the SM, SP, and LY grading systems they did not (p = 0.22, p = 0.25, and p = 1, respectively).
 Logistic regression revealed grade 2 had 3.3 times the risk of experiencing a poor outcome (p = 0.008), while grade 3 had 9.9 times the risk (p < 0.001).
 The proposed grading system demonstrated a superior level of predictive accuracy (area under the receiver operating characteristic curve [AUROC] of 0.72) compared with the SM, SP, and LY grading systems (AUROC of 0.61, 0.57, and 0.51, respectively).

-Nisson et al., propose a novel grading system for cerebellar AVMs based on emergency surgery, venous drainage, preoperative neurological status, and age that provides a superior prognostication power than the formerly proposed SM, SP, and LY grading systems.
-This grading system is clinically predictive of patient outcomes and can be used to better guide vascular neurosurgeons in clinical decision-making 2).
+Nisson et al proposed a novel grading system for cerebellar AVMs based on emergency surgery, venous drainage, preoperative neurological status, and age that provides a superior prognostication power than the formerly proposed SM, SP, and LY grading systems.
+This grading system is clinically predictive of patient outcomes and can be used to better guide vascular neurosurgeons in clinical decision-making 1).

-Rodriguez-Hernandez et al. hypothesized that the predictive capability of the supplementary grading scale was superior to that of the Spetzler Martin grading scale for assessment of outcomes following microsurgical resection of cerebellar AVMs 3).
+Rodriguez-Hernandez et al. in 2012 hypothesized that the predictive capability of the Supplementary Spetzler-Martin AVM grading scale was superior to that of the Spetzler Martin grading scale for assessment of outcomes following microsurgical resection of cerebellar AVMs 2).

 Deep venous drainage is a better indicator of the depth of the nidus for cerebral AVMs than for cerebellar AVMs.
 Cerebellar anatomy is altered by AVMs in a different manner than cerebral anatomy such that the supplementary grading scale may be better than the Spetzler-Martin grade for prediction of surgical outcomes.
 In comparison with ruptured cerebral AVMs, which may be managed conservatively followed by radiosurgery for achievement of obliteration, ruptured cerebellar AVMs may be better treated by surgical resection, especially when the associated hemorrhage results in symptomatic compression of surrounding neural structures.